BDC Hamburger Icon

 Salesforce Sales Cloud is best for enterprises.

 Salesforce Sales Cloud is a powerful CRM solution used by many large, enterprise-level companies across various industries.
-Salesforce offers an unparalleled suite of tools, integrations, and advanced artificial intelligence features to make organizations operate more efficiently and effectively.
-While its plans may be cost-prohibitive for small businesses, large companies can expect a high ROI by shortening deal cycles, highlighting probable opportunities and automating many tasks.
+Salesforce offers an unparalleled suite of tools, integrations and advanced AI features, which make organizations operate more efficiently and effectively.
+Its plans may be cost-prohibitive for small businesses.
+However, large companies can expect a high ROI by shortening deal cycles, highlighting probable opportunities and automating many tasks.

 monday Sales CRM is best for SMBs.